Skip to main content

 Task Flows don't always exist in isolation inside apps.
 Instead, Task Flows often fit together in various ways.
 In this article you will learn how to connect steps from two different task flows into a larger flow.

 In this example, you will connect an Explore Data Task Flow with a Run Computation Task Flow.
-For your app you want to have an explorer page like the one in Explore Data but you also want to be able to run different computations based on a selected row from the explorer.
+For this new app, you want to have an explorer page like the one in Explore Data but you also want to be able to run different computations based on a selected row from the explorer.

 1. Add both Task Flows to your app